Cholistan Desert: History

 Though now an arid region, Cholistan once had a large river flowing through it that was formed by the waters of the Sutlej and Yamuna Rivers.
 The dry bed of the Hakra River runs through the area, along which many settlements of the Indus Valley civilization/Harappan culture have been discovered, including the large urban site of Ganweriwal.
 The river system supported settlements in the region between 4000 BCE and 600 BCE when the river changed course.
 The river carried significant amounts of water, and flowed until at least where Derawar Fort is now located.

 Over 400 Harappan sites had been listed in Cholistan in the 1970s, with a further 37 added in the 1990s.
 The high density of settlements in Cholistan suggest it may have been one of the most productive regions of the Indus Valley Civilization.
 In the post-Harappan period, Cholistan was part of the Cemetery H culture which grew as a surviving regional variant of the Harappan culture, which was then followed by the Painted Grey Ware culture.

 The region became a center for caravan trade, leading to the construction of a dense network of forts in the medieval period - of which the Derawar Fort is the best-preserved example.
 Other large forts in Cholistan include Meergarh, Jaangarh, Marotgarh, Maujgarh, Dingarh, Khangarh, Khairgarh, Bijnotgarh and Islamgarh - with the suffix "garh" denoting "fort."
 These forts are part of the Tentative List of UNESCO World Heritage Sites, and run roughly parallel to the Indus and Sutlej Rivers 40 miles to the south.
 Smaller forts in the area include Bara, Bhagla, Duheinwala, Falji, Kandera, Liara, Murid, Machki, Nawankot, and Phulra forts.

+International Cholistan Desert Rally

+The Cholistan desert, is home to one of the largest rallies of Pakistan; Cholistan Desert Jeep Rally, hosted by the Tourism Development Corporation of Pakistan.
+Its roots extend to 2005 and the most recent event marks the 21st anniversary of the rally.
+According to the official TDCP website, the rally covers the three districts of Punjab including the surrounding areas of Rahim Yar Khan, Bhawalnagar, and Bhawalpur.
+The rally itself is divided into three different cateogories and has currently been extended to a distance of 500km featuring the major forts of the desert.
+Along with promoting the beauty of south Punjab's landscape, the rally enhances the livelihood of the locals.